coopdevs/lazona_connector/README.md

 ## Setup

-You have to options to work on the project.
-To run the docker containers or to run the project manually.
+You have two options to work on the project: to run the docker containers or to run the project manually.

 ### Run Docker